Ex-NFL player Sergio Brown tracked to Mexico after new Instagram video – latest

 The case took a bizarre turn as videos emerged from an Instagram account linked to Mr Brown.
 Authorities had said they were investigating the authenticity of the posts, in which a man identified as Mr Brown claimed he was kidnapped by the FBI and that his mother was on vacation.

 Maywood police has now determined that one of the videos was recorded in Playa del Carmen, Forbes reports.
-The Independent has not received confirmation from authorities that Mr Brown is in the South American country.
+The Independent has not received confirmation from authorities that Mr Brown is in Mexico.

 Eagle-eyed social media users previously pointed out that a building’s logo in the background of the video appeared to spell the words “Sabbia Condos.”